difference between compiler and interpreter

 – Speed: Compilers can produce faster code than interpreters for the same program, as they can optimize the entire program beforehand.
 Interpreters can have more overhead, as they must check each line of code as it is executed.

-See also difference between a piano and a keyboard
+See also difference between franchise and license

 In conclusion, both compilers and interpreters are essential software tools for translating source code into machine-readable language.
 However, the way they work and the types of languages they are best suited for can affect efficiency, performance, and convenience.
 Understanding the differences between compilers and interpreters can help programmers choose the best tool for their project, and maximize the effectiveness of their code.